Can-ZHOU/Picture-Reference/README.md

 ### Data visualisation [A live demo is in showcase part]
 - I have visualized three types of data:
-    1. pie and Donut charts.
+    1. Pie and donut charts.
     2. Radial tidy tree.
     3. Zoomable sunburst.
-- Using D3.js and C3.js [A JavaScript library dependent on D3]
+- Using D3.js and C3.js JavaScript libraries.

 ### Showcase
 - A websit for live demo.